scttnlsn/dandelion/README.md

     exclude:
       - .gitignore
-      - deploy.yml
+      - dandelion.yml

-Then, to deploy the HEAD revision of the repository, run:
+To deploy the HEAD revision, ensure you are in the root of the repository and run:

     $ dandelion